ViewComponent/view_component/docs/CONTRIBUTING.md

 Triagers are welcome to request commit access by opening a pull request to update this list:

-The committers team is @elia, @jonspalmer, @juanmanuelramallo, @rmacklin, and @dylanatsmith.
+The committers team is @elia, @jonspalmer, @juanmanuelramallo, @rmacklin, @dylanatsmith, and @reeganviljoen.

 ### Maintain